dacr/codingame-with-scalakit-example/README.md

 ## Prerequisites

-In order to be able to contribute to [huiwang/codingame-scala-kit](https://github.com/huiwang/codingame-scala-kit) starts by forking this project, my forked instance is [dacr/CodinGame-Scala-Kit](https://github.com/dacr/CodinGame-Scala-Kit)
+In order to be able to contribute to [huiwang/codingame-scala-kit](https://github.com/huiwang/codingame-scala-kit) starts by forking it, my forked instance, used in the following instructions, is [dacr/CodinGame-Scala-Kit](https://github.com/dacr/CodinGame-Scala-Kit), to be replace with you own.

 ## How to use this example ?